blakeblackshear/frigate/docs/docs/usage/home-assistant.md

 ## FAQ

-### If I am detecting multiple objects, how do I assign the correct 'binary_sensor' to the camera in HomeKit?
+### If I am detecting multiple objects, how do I assign the correct `binary_sensor` to the camera in HomeKit?

 The [HomeKit integration](https://www.home-assistant.io/integrations/homekit/) randomly links one of the binary sensors (motion sensor entities) grouped with the camera device in Home Assistant.
 You can specify a `linked_motion_sensor` in the Home Assistant [HomeKit configuration](https://www.home-assistant.io/integrations/homekit/#linked_motion_sensor) for each camera.